TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 - A single day off is modelled as a ClosedPeriod where `start_date == end_date`.

-### 3.4 Slot Template
+### 3.4 Weekly Opening

 A reusable weekly opening schedule.
 It defines which time slots are open on which days of the week.
 A template can be shared across multiple resources.
 Temporal exceptions (holidays, closures) are handled exclusively by the Calendar.

-**v1 constraint:** a resource has exactly one slot template at a time.
+**v1 constraint:** a resource has exactly one weekly opening at a time.
 Multiple templates per resource (e.g. a summer vs. winter schedule) are out of scope for v1 and would require a date-ranged assignment model.

-**Non-overlap constraint:** within a given Slot Template, SlotEntries must not overlap each other.
-The system must reject any SlotEntry whose generated time window intersects with an existing one.
+**Non-overlap constraint:** within a given Weekly Opening, SlotEntries must not overlap each other.
+The system must reject any OpeningEntry whose generated time window intersects with an existing one.
 This check is non-trivial because:

-- A SlotEntry can bleed into the next day if `start_time + slot_count × slot_duration_minutes > 24h`.
+- A OpeningEntry can bleed into the next day if `start_time + slot_count × slot_duration_minutes > 24h`.
-- The last SlotEntry of the week (e.g. Sunday) can bleed into the first SlotEntry of the week (Monday), creating a wrap-around overlap.
+- The last OpeningEntry of the week (e.g. Sunday) can bleed into the first OpeningEntry of the week (Monday), creating a wrap-around overlap.

-The overlap check must therefore treat the weekly schedule as a circular 7-day timeline and compare all SlotEntry windows modulo 7 days.
+The overlap check must therefore treat the weekly schedule as a circular 7-day timeline and compare all OpeningEntry windows modulo 7 days.

 **Attributes:**